 All NOVA Online courses require at least two proctored exams or assignments.
 There are a couple of different ways to do this, depending on where you live, and what courses you are enrolled in.

 If you are in the Northern Virginia area, you are expected to take your exams at one of the six campus Testing Centers.
 Each campus has a testing center, and it doesn’t matter which one you go to throughout the term.
 When you go to the Campus Testing Center, you will need to take your course Exam Pass and a Photo ID (your drivers license or other government issued ID will work, or your NOVA Card).
 Your course Exam Pass can be found in the Syllabus Section of your course.
 These are course and exam specific.

 If you are out of the area, or planning to be out of the area at any point during your course, you will need to request a proctor using a Proctor Request Form.
 Please be sure to read the form carefully and submit it in a timely manner.
 It takes 3-5 business days for these forms to be processed so, don’t wait until the day before the test!

 A third way to take an exam is by using a service called Proctor U. ProctorU is an online proctoring service that allows you to take your exams from your home computer, using a web cam and microphone.
 There is a fee for Proctor U, and currently it is $7.50.
-Proctor U is not available for all ELI course, to see if is an option for your course, please check the Taking Exams and Using Exam Passes in the Syllabus Section of your Blackboard course, or ask your instructor.
+Proctor U is not available for all NOVA Online courses, to see if is an option for your course, please check the Taking Exams and Using Exam Passes in the Syllabus Section of your Blackboard course, or ask your instructor.
 You must be 18 or older and meet minimum technical system requirements to use ProctorU.
 The specific requirements are listed on the ProctorU website.